-- The Company shall provide the directors and management with knowledge and understanding about reporting of their securities holding and changes in securities holding in the Company to the SEC according to Section 59 and 258 of the Securities and Exchange Act B.E.
+- The Company shall provide the directors and management with knowledge and understanding about reporting of their securities holding and changes in securities holding in the Company to the SEC according to Section 59 of the Securities and Exchange Act B.E.
 2535, whereby they must also provide such report to the Company Secretary for further notification to concerned parties.
 They must also be informed of punishment clauses for any violation or non-compliance with the said regulation.

-- The directors, members of Group Executive Committee and management (according to definitions of the SEC), including their respective related persons according to Section 59 and 258 of the Securities and Exchange Act, have the duty to report their holding of the Company's securities at the first chance of their being appointed to assume such position and upon any later change in their said securities holding.
-The Company Secretary is to submit a summary report on the said securities holding and changes in securities holding in the Company to the Board of Directors' meeting quarterly for acknowledgement.
+- The directors, members of Group Executive Committee and management (according to definitions of the SEC), including their respective related persons according to Section 59 of the Securities and Exchange Act, have the duty to report their holding of the Company’s securities at the first chance of their being appointed to assume such position and upon any later change in their said securities holding.
+The Company Secretary is to submit a summary report on the said securities holding and changes in securities holding in the Company to the Board of Directors’ meeting quarterly for acknowledgement.

 - It is stated in the employment contract, working principles and employee best practices towards the Company and also is deemed to be employees’ business ethics, that employees shall strictly protect confidential information and shall not, due to their position in the Company, seek to benefit themselves or their related parties by unethically using or publicly disclosing the Company’s information or news which is confidential and has not yet been released to the public, or to cause a decrease in the Company’s benefits, or take any actions that create conflicts of interest.